merigalstyan/Election_Analysis/README.md

 ## Purpose

-The purpose of this project was to look at the given election data from several counties, analyze it and find outcomes.
+The purpose of the election audit analysis  was to look at the given election data from several counties, analyze it and find outcomes.
-The analysis included:
+The first part of the analysis includes:

-* Finding the total number of votes.
+* Finding the total number of votes cast in the congressional election.
-* Finding the candidates and calculating the total votes each candidate received.
-* Calculating the percentage of votes each candidate received.
+* Calculating each candidate’s total votes and percentage of those votes.
 * Finding the winning candidate.

+The second section of the analysis includes:

+* Finding each county and its total vote count.
+* Calculating each county's percentage of the total votes.
+* Finding the county with the largest number of voters.

 ## Analysis

 ### Dependencies

 The initial step of the analysis included adding dependencies **csv** and **os**. ***Csv** is necessary for spreadsheets and **os** would help finding the path to our election data.

 **Here's how the code looks:**